colinyjchung/darkdragons/content/post/death-of-emma-frog.md

 Outside the castle walls, Emma Frog casts _magic missile_ into the arrow slits and injures the archers, only to infuriate them more.

 Meanwhile, Aranna finds a tower with crumbling ruin where she could walk straight in.
-She does and is met by four large long-sword wielding guards.
+She does and is met by four large long-sword wielding man-o-wars.
 They ask her who she is.
 She lies and says she's new.
 All four guards roll really badly and Aranna's ruse works.
 They walk her to the front entrance to guard it as they're being attacked.

 Patrick flies out of the sleeping quarters, doesn't explore further.
 The Snack Club, outside, are arguing again.
 There's absolutely no cohesion and clear plan.
 I fire more arrows at them.